syntapy/superformula_clone/README.md

 I chose Gatsby because it [seems fast](https://www.gatsbyjs.com/blog/comparing-website-performance-gatsby-vs-next-vs-nuxt/), and that seems like a pretty strong requirement for a landing page

-Main thing I'm proud about on this is my unit tests of CSS styles using [jest-transform-css](https://github.com/dferber90/jest-transform-css) and which I first got working on [PR 21](https://github.com/syntapy/superformula_clone/pull/21)

 ## Contentful Setup

 It interfaces to Contentful using graphql to fetch data, so you will need a Contentful account with appropriate fields in place